Beatrice Hicks

-Beatrice Alice Hicks (January 2, 1919 – October 21, 1979) was an American engineer, the first woman engineer to be hired by Western Electric, and both co-founder and first president of the Society of Women Engineers.
-Despite entering the field at a time where engineering was seen as an inappropriate career for a woman, Hicks held a variety of leadership positions and eventually became the owner of an engineering firm.
-During her time there, Hicks developed a gas density switch that would be used in the U.S. space program, including the Apollo moon landing missions.
+Beatrice Alice Hicks (January 2, 1919 – October 21, 1979) was an American engineer and the owner of Newark Controls Company.
+Hicks developed a gas density switch that has been used in the U.S. space program, including the Apollo Moon landing missions, in aircraft including the Boeing 707, in communications, to monitor nuclear weapons, and in equipment for the electric utility industry.
+Hicks was elected to the National Academy of Engineering.

+Hicks was the co-founder and first president of the Society of Women Engineers.

-Early life
+Early life and education

-Beatrice Hicks was born in 1919 in Orange, New Jersey, to William Lux Hicks, a chemical engineer, and Florence Benedict.
+Beatrice Alice Hicks was born in 1919 in Orange, New Jersey, to Florence Benedict and William Lux Hicks, a chemical engineer.
 Hicks decided at an early age that she wished to be an engineer.
 While her parents neither supported nor opposed Hicks' desired career path, some of her teachers and classmates tried to discourage her from becoming an engineer, viewing it as a socially unacceptable role for a woman.

 She graduated from Orange High School in 1935 and received a bachelor's degree in chemical engineering from Newark College of Engineering (now New Jersey Institute of Technology) in 1939, one of only two women in her class.
 During college, Hicks worked in the treasury office of an Abercrombie & Fitch store as a telephone operator, and in the university's library.

-After receiving her undergraduate degree, Hicks stayed at Newark College of Engineering for three years as a research assistant, where she studied the history of Edward Weston's inventions and took additional classes at night.
+After receiving her undergraduate degree, Hicks was employed by the Newark College of Engineering for three years as a research assistant, where she researched the inventions of Edward Weston and set up a museum containing his models. took additional classes at night.
+Her work was foundational for a book that was published in 1949 by McGraw-Hill written by David O. Woodbury and titled A Measure for Greatness.